 The upside to HTML sites is that if something goes wrong, the developer who built it won’t have much of an issue identifying and fixing the issue.
 However, making site updates requires a bit of coding knowledge.

 The downside is that they are not so flexible to manage so updating them is not so easy and as mentioned earlier will require some coding knowledge.
 Secondly, HTML websites will require a lot of work to optimize for today’s search engines.

 Building With a Content Management System

-However, since CMS are built by third-party developers, it can sometimes be more challenging to get the same level of customization as an HTML site.
-Unless you are a professional with excellent knowledge in coding, it will be difficult to customize the design of a website built with CMS.
+However, since CMS is built by third-party developers, it can sometimes be more challenging to get the same level of customization as an HTML site.
+Unless you are a professional with excellent knowledge of coding, it will be difficult to customize the design of a website built with CMS.